End of Action

 The Action has ended in April 2013.
 We thank all people involved for their efforts.

 Yearly Meeting 2013

-This year's meeting will be held in Windsor (UK) 2-5th April 2013.
+The last annual meeting of the Action has been held in Windsor (UK) 2-5th April 2013.
 The website of the meeting can be accessed here.

 Yearly Meeting 2012